PierreLeGuen/blog.leguen.fr/_posts/2019-01-26-freelance-first-steps.md

 ## What's the best structure for my freelance business?

 There are many types of companies in France: *Entreprise Individuelle*, *Entreprise Individuelle à Responsabilité Limitée*, *Entreprise Unipersonnelle à Responsabilité Limitée*, *Société à Responsibilité Limitée*,*Société en Nom Collectif* ,*Société par Actions Simplifiée*, *Société par Actions Simplifiée Unipersonnelle*, and *Société Anonyme Par Actions* and others I've probably forgotten.

 ### How to choose between all of them?

-It easier than it looks, I wont go deep in this but if you start freelance in France the best option is the Entreprise Individuelle (EI), the structure can be modified in the future.
+It easier than it looks, I wont go deep in this but if you start a freelance business in France the best option is the Entreprise Individuelle (EI), the structure can be modified in the future.
+To accomplish this step I used a solution offered by [Shine](https://www.shine.fr/) which permits to create very easily the structure of the company.

+[Shine](https://www.shine.fr/) is a French bank for entrepreneurs that purpose to help.
+The huge advantage of Shine it's that in future they will calculate all my taxes and will make administrative aspect of the business easier.

+Thanks to that my business creation was signed the 12/12/2018.
+It's now time to think about what will I really do as a freelance.

+## What kind of services shall I do?

+Aze